 This content was translated by AI and may contain errors.
 View in Deutsch

-The brochure describes how you can convert floor plans provided to you as PDF, DWG, or DXF files into a Treesoft CAD ZNG file (drawing file) at the touch of a button.
-You can then use the bidirectional module to convert the floor plans with electrical installations back into a DXF/DWG file.
+This brochure explains how to convert floor plans provided to you as PDF, DWG, or DXF files into a Treesoft CAD ZNG file (drawing file) with the click of a button.
+You can then use the bidirectional module to convert the floor plans you’ve created—complete with electrical installations—back into a DXF/DWG file.

 Import, convert, edit, and export PDF, DXF, DWG, and ZNG drawing files

-As a rule, floor plans are arranged side by side in a PDF/DWG/DXF file.
-When you convert these floor plans into a Treesoft CAD building services ZNG file using the Treesoft CAD converter, a background drawing (vector graphic) is generated from each floor plan.
-All objects for a floor plan are stored on the “Graphic Elements” layer.
-You only need to transfer the objects that you need for the design of the electrical installation.
-If you wish, you can delete anything you don’t need.
+Typically, floor plans are arranged side by side in a PDF, DWG, or DXF file.
+When you use the Treesoft CAD Converter to convert these floor plans into a Treesoft CAD Building Services ZNG file, a background drawing (vector graphic) is generated from each floor plan.
+All objects associated with a floor plan are placed on the “Graphic Elements” layer.
+You only need to keep the objects you require for designing the electrical installation.
+If desired, you can delete anything you don’t need.

-You then create the electrical installations in Treesoft CAD.
-Of course, you can then save the finished floor plan drawings with the Treesoft CAD converter in all formats (DWG/DXF) for which you have purchased the corresponding modules.
-This generates a file from each floor plan with electrical installation.
+You can then create the electrical installations in Treesoft CAD.
+Of course, you can then use the Treesoft CAD Converter to save the finished floor plan drawings back in all formats (DWG/DXF) for which you have purchased the corresponding modules.
+In doing so, you generate one file from each floor plan with electrical installations.

-Simply transferring a scanned floor plan is a quick and high-quality alternative to drawing a floor plan from scratch.
-The key advantages of the Treesoft CAD converter over a scanned plan are:
+Simply importing a scanned floor plan is already a fast and high-quality alternative to drawing a floor plan by hand.
+The key advantages of the Treesoft CAD Converter over a scanned plan are:

-• All drawing functions, such as object snapping, are available.
+• All drawing features, such as snap-to-object, are available.

-• The CAD converter's layer technology allows stored elements of a CAD drawing to be made visible or invisible in any combination.
-This makes it easier to maintain clarity, especially in complex CAD drawings.
+• The CAD converter's layer technology allows you to show or hide saved elements of a CAD drawing in any combination.
+This makes it easier to maintain a clear overview, especially in complex CAD drawings.

 The Treesoft CAD Converter has a modular design.
-This allows us to sell you exactly what you need, no more and no less.
-In line with our open information policy, we list the prices for the individual modules in our price list.
+This allows us to sell you exactly what you really need—no more, no less.
+In line with our policy of transparency, we list the prices for each individual module in our price list.
 In addition to the individual prices listed, we also offer various packages at significantly lower prices.

-The Treesoft CAD converter modules and the functions implemented therein can be used to solve all tasks arising from the circumstances described below.
+The Treesoft CAD converter modules and the functions they include can be used to solve all tasks arising from the scenarios described below.

-The Treesoft CAD converter and two modules are included in the Building Technology Starter Package for the electrical trade and in the Control Technology Starter Package for maintenance.
+The Treesoft CAD Converter and two modules are included in the Building Services Starter Package for the electrical trade and in the Control Systems Starter Package for maintenance.

-DXF files can be generated from virtually any CAD program on the market.
-Unfortunately, the specifications defined by Autodesk are often not adhered to.
+DXF files can be created using just about any CAD program available on the market.
+Unfortunately, the specifications set by Autodesk are often not followed.

-DWG files can now be created from a wide range of CAD programs.
-The specifications defined by Autodesk must be adhered to, otherwise such files cannot be opened at all.
+DWG files can now be created using a wide variety of CAD programs.
+However, the specifications set by Autodesk must be followed; otherwise, such a file would not open at all.

 If both formats are available to you, we recommend using the DWG file.

-With each new AutoCAD® version, the specifications also change.
-Thanks to the Teigha® library we use, we can currently read and write all AutoCAD® formats and even convert between formats.
-This ensures that you can always deliver in the specified format for a tender.
+With each new version of AutoCAD®, the specifications change as well.
+Thanks to the Teigha® library we use, we can currently read and write all AutoCAD® formats and even convert between them.
+This ensures that you can always submit your work in the specified format for any bid.

-If you want to preserve the original structure of the PDF/DWG/DXF file in order to return it to the data supplier, then the bidirectional module is the solution.
-It extends the Treesoft CAD converter with bidirectional data exchange.
+If you want to preserve the original structure of the PDF/DWG/DXF file so you can return it to the data provider, the Bidirectional Module is the solution.
+It extends the Treesoft CAD Converter to support bidirectional data exchange.

-The bidirectional module automatically generates a configuration file when converting floor plans into a Treesoft CAD floor plan file.
+When converting floor plans into a Treesoft CAD floor plan file, the Bidirectional Module automatically generates a configuration file.
 This file stores all coordinates, sheet formats, scales, and a reference point for each floor plan.
-A copy of the original file is also created automatically.
+In addition, a copy of the original file is automatically created.

-Once you have completed the project planning for the electrical installations for the individual floor plans in Treesoft CAD Building Services, you can write them back to the original DWG/DXF file at the touch of a button.
+Once you have completed the design of the electrical installations for the individual floor plans in Treesoft CAD Building Services, you can export them back to the original DWG/DXF file with the click of a button.
 The background drawings are not written back.
-The data supplier thus receives the delivered DWG/DXF file back in its original state, with the electrical installations stored on attached layers.
-It couldn’t be better!
+The data recipient thus receives the delivered DWG/DXF file in its original state, with the electrical installations stored on attached layers.
+It doesn’t get any better than that!

-As you can see, all tasks can be solved easily, quickly, and efficiently with the Treesoft CAD converter and the functions in the corresponding modules.
+As you can see, all tasks can be completed easily, quickly, and efficiently using the Treesoft CAD Converter and the features in the corresponding modules.

 Working with the Treesoft CAD Converter

-Below, we would like to give you an impression of how to work with the Treesoft CAD Converter.
-We describe all the necessary steps for converting floor plans from a PDF/DWG/DXF file into a Treesoft CAD building services drawing and then saving them again as a DWG/DXF file, or writing the created electrical installation back into the original DWG/DXF file.
+In the following, we’d like to give you an idea of how to use the Treesoft CAD Converter.
+Here, we describe all the steps needed to convert floor plans from a PDF/DWG/DXF file into a Treesoft CAD building services drawing and then save it back as a DWG/DXF file, or write the created electrical installation back into the original DWG/DXF file.

-Using a DWG drawing provided by the customer, we demonstrate the bidirectional data exchange between the architect and the electrical planner.
+Using a DWG drawing provided by the client, we demonstrate the bidirectional data exchange between the architect and the electrical designer.

 Treesoft ZNG file (drawing file)

-Treesoft CAD Building Services includes automatic layer management.
-Floor plans created with Treesoft CAD Building Services and the associated electrical installations are automatically distributed across a total of 10 layers.
+Treesoft CAD Building Services includes an automatic layer management feature.
+A floor plan created with Treesoft CAD Building Services and the corresponding electrical installation are automatically distributed across a total of 10 layers.

 Floor plans in a ZNG file

-In Treesoft CAD, the floor plans (floors) are drawn on top of each other.
-Using the “Select floor plan” command, you simply select the desired floor plan, and Treesoft CAD automatically displays the 10 levels associated with the floor plan, according to the settings you have made.
+In Treesoft CAD, the floor plans (floors) are therefore drawn one on top of the other.
+Using the “Select Floor Plan” command, you simply select the desired floor plan, and Treesoft CAD then automatically makes the 10 layers associated with that floor plan visible, according to the settings you have configured.
 The drawing frame is stored on a separate layer and can be displayed if desired.

-The Treesoft CAD ZNG format currently recognizes the following objects: points, lines, circles, rectangles, text, circular arcs, symbols, symbol definitions, and bitmaps.
-All objects stored in a symbol definition (block header) are assigned to the layer stored in the symbol.
+The Treesoft CAD ZNG format currently supports the following objects: points, lines, circles, rectangles, text, arcs, symbols, symbol definitions, and bitmaps.
+All objects stored in a symbol definition (block header) are placed on the layer specified in the symbol.

 DXF/DWG file

 The development of the DWG and DXF formats is determined by Autodesk, the developer of the AutoCAD® CAD program.
-Each new version of AutoCAD may include a new, enhanced version of DWG and DXF.
-DXF is only ever enhanced; no elements are removed from the standard.
+Each new version of AutoCAD may introduce a new, enhanced version of DWG and DXF.
+DXF is always only enhanced; no elements are removed from the standard.

-The DWG and DXF file formats developed for AutoCAD® are an industry standard for exchanging CAD data.
-According to Autodesk, around three billion files have been created in this format since the invention of the DWG format, of which one billion were actively edited in 2006.
+The DWG and DXF file formats, developed for AutoCAD®, have become an industry standard for exchanging CAD data.
+According to Autodesk, approximately three billion files have been created in the DWG format since its invention, and one billion of those were actively edited in 2006.

 In AutoCAD® Architecture, floor plans are displayed side by side.
-When the user selects a floor plan, the drawing is enlarged (zoomed) and the screen window is positioned so that only the desired floor plan is visible.
-The layers are not static here, but must be managed by the user.
-Most architectural CAD programs on the market are based on this method and work in exactly the same or a very similar way.
+When the user selects a floor plan, the drawing is zoomed in and the screen window is positioned so that only the selected floor plan is visible.
+The layers here are not static; instead, they are managed by the user.
+Most architectural CAD programs on the market are based on this approach and function in exactly the same way or very similarly.

-The AutoCAD® DWG format also recognizes complex objects such as polylines or Bézier curves.
-All objects stored in a block header (symbol definition) are placed on the layers stored in the symbol definition.
+The AutoCAD® DWG format also supports complex objects such as polylines and Bézier curves.
+All objects stored in a block header (symbol definition) are placed on the layers specified in the symbol definition.

-Autodesk and AutoCAD® are registered trademarks or trademarks of Autodesk, Inc. and/or its subsidiaries and/or affiliates in the United States and/or other countries.
+Autodesk and AutoCAD® are registered trademarks or trademarks of Autodesk, Inc. and/or its subsidiaries and/or partners in the United States and/or other countries.

 Questions?